ArturoMuller/JavaSampleCode/ConcurrentStopWatch/README.md

 CONCURRENT STOPWATCH
 ===

 This project is a thread-safe StopWatch object that can be used for timing laps.
-The stopwatch objects are created in the StopwatchFactory.
-Different threads can share a single stopwatch object and safely call any of the stopwatch methods.
+The StopWatch objects are created in the StopwatchFactory.
+Different threads can share a single StopWatch object and safely call any of the StopWatch methods.

 **Package edu.nyu.pqs.stopwatch.impl** contains the StopWatch and a StopWatch factory